Coconut Lentil Curry

 One reader, Rae, says, “This is one of my staple recipes.
 So easy to make and delicious.
 Everyone likes it! ★★★★★”

 This lentil curry recipe has been a reader favorite for years.
 And with almost 1500 reviews, you can bet it will be your favorite, too!
-It’s a flavorful vegan recipe made with kitchen-staple ingredients.
+It’s a flavorful vegan recipe made with kitchen-staple ingredients and is one of my family’s favorite dinner recipes.

 We eat this curry year-round.
 No matter how hot it is outside, it’s always a good time for a bowl of hot curry.
 It’s stinkin’ hot in India, and peeps there eat curry all the time.
 They must be onto something.

 Years ago, while backpacking around India for a few months, the locals would always say that eating hot food on a hot day would cool you down.
-Whether or not that’s true, if you put a bowl of hot curry in front of any of us and it’s a bazillion degrees outside, we’ll still eat it.
+Whether that’s true or not, if you put a bowl of hot curry in front of any of us and it’s a bazillion degrees outside, we’ll still eat it.
 And really, how could you not?

 The original lentil curry recipe